 Below is a completely incomplete list of ways that food blogs tend to monetize.
 If you are just getting started, start with one or two of these.
 As your journey progresses then you can add other ways of monetizing.

 Each method of monetizing is not without consequence.
-Each of these have pros and cons to using them.
+Each of these has pros and cons to using them.

 Other than Wikipedia, there are few webpages we visit that don’t use display ads.
 This is one of the easiest ways to monetize.
 The vast majority of bloggers don’t do the work themselves, they instead rely on ad companies who take a cut of the revenue.